Rusty-Knights/notes-ryan/The Rust Book/Common Collections.md

-Vectors, Strings, and HashMaps
+- Vectors, Strings, and HashMaps
+- Have dynamic sizes
-All stored on heap, so all
+- Are all stored on heap, so are dropped once they fall out of scope

 ## Vectors
+### Initialization
 ```rust
 // New Vector
 let v: Vec<i32> = Vec::new();